The goal of the {dm} package and the dm

 Useful functions for managing foreign key relations include:

-function you can define which column of which table points to another table’s column.
+can define which column of which table points to another table’s

 . dm_add_fk()